1989 Chinese protests by region: Tianjin天津

+Tianjin, which is close to Beijing, saw protests, demonstrations, class boycotts, rallies and other forms of political expression from an early stage of the movement.
+Political and social movements in Tianjin, Beijing and Hebei frequently influenced one another.
+Students from institutions including Nankai University and Tianjin University participated actively in demonstrations in Tianjin, and many travelled to Tiananmen Square in Beijing.
+During several demonstrations in May, participation in Tianjin ranged from more than 10,000 to several tens of thousands.

 On the evening of April 15, after the death of Hu Yaobang, approximately 2,000 students marched in mourning around the campus of Nankai University 南开大学 in Tianjin天津.
 On April 17 and 18, 1989, students were mostly confined to the campus of the university, however, by April 24, students at Nankai had begun to boycott classes.
 They marched in crowds that gathered to over 20,000 and now carried banners and signs.
 Large student protests occurred again to the April 26 Editorial two days later.

 These student protests would carry on into the Yuan Mu debate which sparked other demonstrations across the country.
 According to a report the next day on April 3, more posters were seen in Nankai University after these two incidents and roughly half of the student population was now boycotting classes.

 According to Robert C. Cosbey, who was teaching at Nankai in 1989, between the Yuan dialogue and May 16, some student protests managed to gather as many as 50,000 additional onlookers.

 On May 25, Tianjin saw even more protests not just by students, but by intellectuals and writers.
 These protests were again viewed by over 50,000 onlookers.